dgadling/provisions/recipes/banana-cream-pie.md

 3. Arrange sliced bananas on pastry cream, then top with remaining pastry cream.
 4. Using a stand mixer with a whisk, whip the cream, confectioners' sugar, and remaining 1/2 tsp vanilla on medium-low speed until foamy, about 1 minute.
 5. Increase speed to high and whip until stiff peaks form, 1 to 3 minutes.
-6. Spread whipped cream evenly over top of pie.
+6. **Pipe** whipped cream evenly over top of pie, smooth if desired.
+    - At this point the pastry cream is probably softer than the whipped cream.
+This will make spreading challenging, if not impossible.
+Get it close to how you want it to begin with.

 Refigerate until set, at least 5 hours and up to 24 hours, then serve!